kinecosystem/kin-sdk-android/kin-sdk/README.md

 You can create and build your own customized transaction (`RawTransaction`).

-###### Snippet: Example of building and sending a customized transaction for linking an account to another account.
+###### Snippet: One possible example of a customized transaction would be building and sending a transaction for linking an account to another account.
 For more information, see [Link Account](#linked-accounts).
-Of course you can do many more different transactions.

 ```java

 Request<TransactionBuilder> transactionBuilderRequest = controlledAccount.getTransactionBuilder();